 Assessors must use their professional judgment if a client has dementia or is confused.
 In these cases, the input of carer partners and/or advocates is particularly important.
-Note that assessors should be aware that applying professional judgement might be especially difficult when dealing with First Nations clients and clients from CALD backgrounds living with dementia or cognitive impairment.
+Note that assessors should be aware that applying professional judgement might be especially difficult when dealing with Aboriginal and Torres Strait Islander people and clients from CALD backgrounds living with dementia or cognitive impairment.
 Factors such as language barriers, different concepts around ageing and dementia, a lack of awareness of dementia among family members and the additional stigma attached to dementia in some cultures can all make assessment more complex.
 Some culturally appropriate dementia resources are included under further information below.